 Apart from the obvious tips such as never drive under the influence and do not get distracted if you are operating a vehicle, it is also good to keep in mind that hitting the gas pedal instead of the brake can be lethal, and never park your car in a hurry – always take your time with it.

 Also, do not forget that the value of your personal injury settlement could skyrocket if you can establish the property owner’s liability in a vehicle-into-building crash.
-Consult with our personal injury lawyers at the Compass Law Group, PC to find out your legal options.
-Get a free consultation by calling at 800-602-4010 or complete this contact form.
+Consult with our personal injury lawyers at the Compass Law Group, LLP to find out your legal options.